 TRIP DURATION

-Saint-Valery is ideal for a weekend escape, with enough charm, history, and nature to fill 1 to 2 days without rushing.
-You can explore the medieval old town, stroll along the bay, enjoy fresh local food, and maybe even spot seals.
-If you have more time, it makes a great base to discover the Baie de Somme region (check our post here) — from Le Crotoy to the Marquenterre bird reserve.
+Saint-Valery is perfect for a short getaway, offering history, charm, and nature to fill 1 to 2 days.
+You can explore the medieval old town, stroll along the bay, enjoy local seafood, and even spot seals along the shore.
+With more time, the village also makes a great base to explore the wider Baie de Somme region (check out our post here) — from nearby Le Crotoy to the famous Marquenterre bird reserve.

 BEST THINGS TO DO